rebel47/speech-to-text/README.md

-# Lina's Audio to Text Transcription App
+# Audio to Text Transcription App

 This application was inspired by my friend Lina, who needed a free and reliable tool to convert audio files into text.
 She struggled to find a suitable application that met her requirements, so I built this app to help her out and make audio transcription accessible to everyone.